Join us for Wildcat Weekend!

-(Please note: Our October Wildcat Weekend event has been canceled due to CDC restrictions on large gatherings.
-We are working on smaller visit day options this fall and will update you as soon as information is available.
-The March event will be held as planned unless restrictions are still in place restricting large gatherings.)
+(Please note: Our October and March Wildcat Weekend events have been canceled due to CDC restrictions on large gatherings.
+We are working on smaller visit day options and will update you as soon as information is available.)

 Sample Wildcat Weekend Schedule